Nano-mdy-geo/Who-is-who-in-Myanmar/README.md

 							A PROJECT REPORT ON

-							“Who Is Who In Myanmar”
+							“WHO IS WHO IN MYANMAR"

        							       FOR

-						UNIVERSITY OF COMPUTER STUDIES (MANDALAY)
+						UNIVERSITY OF COMPUTER STUDIES, (MANDALAY)

 						SUBMITTED IN PARTIAL FULFILLMENT OF